 The second most photographed view in Arizona - Red Rock Crossing (Track closed, but view open)

-Due to recent floods and storms, the Red Rock Crossing Track from the usual start point at Crescent Moon has closed and when we spoke to Parks staff they didn’t know if it would reopen.
+Due to recent floods and storms, the Red Rock Crossing Track from the usual start point at Crescent Moon has closed and when we spoke to Parks staff they didn’t know if it would reopen (it used to be one of the most popular Sedona hikes).
 This is due to the natural rocks which created stepping stones across the river being washed away.